wrapperband/FeathercoinWalletGuide/README.md

 Feathercoin processes One block per minute on average.
 If you wish to scan back one hour = 60 FTC blocks.
 One day will be (60 * 60 * 24) = 3600 blocks.

-## Feathercoin Back-end Features & Specification
+# Feathercoin Back-end Features & Specification

-### enhanced Hash Rate Compensation (eHRC)
+## enhanced Hash Rate Compensation (eHRC)

 eHRC stands for enhanced Hash Rate Compensation, it was designed and implemented by Feathercoin developers and is open source.

 eHRC uses the standard Bitcoin protocol to calculate the the next block difficulty, but adds 2 extra historical block look ups, or block average times to calculate the new difficulty more accurately.

-In addition the introduction of eHRC included re-calculation of the difficulty, called ReTarget, after every block.
+In addition the introduction of eHRC included re-calculation of the difficulty, called Re-Target, after every block.

 It was specifically designed to be as effective as "Kimoto Gravity well" at compensating for variations on the proof of work (POW) hash rate but use the minimum of extra table look ups and calculations.
 This was important when block times had to work for transactions every minute, the change over  to which was included in the same hard fork..